-Summer can feel like an endless season in some parts of California, but in other regions, snow and cold are just around the corner.
+Summer can feel like an endless season in some parts of California, but snow and cold are just around the corner in other regions.
 California offers such a vast array of landscapes and climates that travelers can experience a little bit of everything on a statewide road trip.
 Labor Day is an ideal time to get in one last summer adventure and see some amazing places outside of the big cities.
+When you think about top vacation destinations in California, the big names probably come to mind, places like San Francisco, San Diego, Los Angeles and Santa Cruz.
+But there are lots of places to escape where you can enjoy more small-town charms without the big crowds that often appear over a long weekend.
 These are our picks for the best places to get away in California this Labor Day.

 With its rugged coastline and mysterious fog, Mendocino is a great getaway any time of year.
 But over Labor Day weekend, it’s particularly fun to take a trip here to attend the Paul Bunyan Days in Fort Bragg.
 This is an annual festival with arts and crafts, barbecued meats, pies, a circus, eating contests, a parade, and live music.
 This is the region’s oldest and largest festival that has been going strong since 1939.
 You can also check out model trains, an ugly dog contest, a horseshoe tournament, and a classic car show.
 Also, make sure to check out the beautiful Mendocino Coast Botanical Gardens to take a walk among the beautiful flowers and coastal plants.

 If a wine-themed getaway sounds like exactly what you need right about now, then plan your Labor Day trip to Sonoma.
-This wine-producing area really comes alive over the Labor Day weekend because it is the city’s Taste of Sonoma.
-You can taste culinary specialties from the region’s finest chefs, which pair perfectly with locally produced wine.
+This wine-producing area really comes alive over the Labor Day weekend with live music, tastings and tours.

 We also recommend heading to the California town of Santa Cruz for Labor Day, especially if you’re traveling with your family or a group of friends.
 That’s because there’s a little something for everyone in this part of California – including top attractions that range from beautiful beaches and dramatic coastlines to a family-friendly town full of charm, while nature lovers can admire the towering redwood trees nearby.